metaphorical/javascript-stack-2/readme.md

 To emulate sending the data through **status-ping** event, I am attaching interval that cycles through routes and sends data about vehicles periodically.

+## Receiving end

+Client side listens to **status-ping**s and dispatches actions to Redux store that contains all the data.

+Redux reducer takes care of how it all builds up to be easily visually representable.